What DOES it do to your head?

 I thought about this for a few days.
 Why would I say that?
 Why would this little drawing cause that reaction?
 After all these years, it could only mean that this thing still lived inside me.

 I remember telling my therapist once that for the longest time I thought I needed glasses, or that there was something wrong with my vision.
 I mentioned that whenever I walked into a room or anywhere in public, people’s faces were blurry.
 I had a hard time recognizing people I had met before because of this.
 Somehow I believed that I just needed glasses but every time I went to get myself checked I was told that my vision was perfectly fine.
 Strange.
 Why then would people’s faces be blurry all the time?
-I never once thought about the contradiction that everything in my vision was in focus except people’s faces.
+I never once thought about the contradiction of seeing everything in my vision perfectly in focus except people’s faces.
 My therapist explained what dissociation is.
 I had been living like this since childhood.

 It makes perfect sense now why I never wanted to be like anyone.
 I never learned to see other people.
 I never wanted to be a part of a group or had a desire for friends.
 I never thought of being included or set aside or anything.
 Everything was a blur.
 My mind always looked past all the chatter and noise of regular interactions and hyper focused on the massive void hovering over everything.
 Everyone going about their business around me, like a fast paced streak, and all I could look at was the black sun that everyone else seemed to ignore.